 In October 2000, we entered into a synthetic lease agreement under which the lessor purchased our existing laboratory and office buildings and animal facility in The Woodlands, Texas and agreed to fund the construction of an additional laboratory and office building and a second animal facility.
 The synthetic lease agreement was subsequently expanded to include funding for the construction of a central plant facility for the distribution of utilities and related services among our facilities.
 Including the purchase price for our existing facilities, the synthetic lease, as amended, provided for funding of up to \$55.0 million in property and improvements.
 The term of the agreement is six years, which includes the construction period and a lease period.
 Lease payments for the new facilities began upon completion of construction, which occurred at the end of the first quarter of 2002.
 Lease payments are subject to fluctuation based on LIBOR rates.
-Based on a year-end LIBOR rate of 1.4%, our total lease payments would be approximately \$0.9 million per year.
-At the end of the lease term, the lease may be extended for one-year terms, up to seven additional terms, or we may purchase the properties for a price equal to the \$55.0 million funded under the synthetic lease for property and improvements plus the amount of any accrued but unpaid lease payments.
+Based on a year-end LIBOR rate of 1.16%, our total lease payments would be approximately \$0.8 million per year.
+At the end of the lease term, the lease may be extended for one-year terms, up to seven additional terms, or we may purchase the properties for a price equal to the \$54.8 million funded under the synthetic lease for property and improvements plus the amount of any accrued but unpaid lease payments.
 If we elect not to renew the lease or purchase the properties, we may arrange for the sale of the properties to a third party or surrender the properties to the lessor.
 If we elect to arrange for the sale of the properties or surrender the properties to the lessor, we have guaranteed approximately 86% of the total original cost as the residual fair value of the properties.
+We are required to maintain restricted cash or fair value of the properties.
 We are required to maintain restricted cash or investments to collateralize borrowings made under the synthetic lease agreement.
 In addition, we have agreed to maintain cash and investments of at least \$12.0 million in excess of our restricted cash and investments.
 If our cash and investments fall below that level, we may be required to seek a waiver of that agreement or to purchase the properties or arrange for their sale to a third party.
-Because our cost to purchase the properties would not materially exceed the \$55.0 million funded under the synthetic lease for property and improvements and would likely be less than the amount of restricted cash and investments we are required to maintain under the synthetic lease, we believe that any requirement that we do so would not have a material adverse effect on our financial condition.
-As of December 31, 2002 and 2001, we maintained restricted cash and investments of \$57.2 million and \$43.3 million, respectively, to collateralize funding for property and improvements under the synthetic lease of \$55.0 million and \$41.7 million.
+Because our cost to purchase the properties would not materially exceed the \$54.8 million funded under the synthetic lease for property and improvements and would likely be less than the amount of restricted cash and investments we are required to maintain under the synthetic lease, we believe that any requirement that we do so would not have a material adverse effect on our financial condition.
+As of December 31, 2003 and 2002, we maintained restricted cash and investments of \$57.0 million and \$57.2 million, respectively, to collateralize funding for property and improvements under the synthetic lease of \$54.8 million and \$55.0 million.